TobMoeller/laravel-mail-allowlist/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/tobmoeller/laravel-mail-allowlist/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/tobmoeller/laravel-mail-allowlist/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/tobmoeller/laravel-mail-allowlist.svg?style=flat-square)](https://packagist.org/packages/tobmoeller/laravel-mail-allowlist)

-This package enables your Laravel application to filter recipients of outgoing emails by domain or specific email addresses through a configurable allowlist.
-Ideal for staging environments, it ensures that only approved recipients receive emails.
-Recipients not matching the allowlist are removed from the email, and if no valid "to" recipients remain, the email is stopped altogether, preventing unintended email delivery.

-Additionally, the package now supports a customizable middleware pipeline, allowing you to control the existing functionality and implement additional logic for outgoing emails.
-You can add your own middleware to modify, inspect, or control email messages.
+This package provides a customizable middleware pipeline for email messages, allowing you to filter, modify, and inspect emails before they are sent.

+**Key Features:**

+- **Recipient Allowlist Filtering:**
+  - Filter outgoing email recipients based on a configurable allowlist of domains and specific email addresses.
+  - Ideal for staging and testing environments to prevent unintended emails from reaching unintended recipients.
+  - Automatically removes recipients not matching the allowlist from the "To", "Cc", and "Bcc" fields.
+  - If no valid recipients remain after filtering, the email is canceled to prevent unintended delivery.

+- **Add Global Recipients:**
+  - Set default or global "To", "Cc", and "Bcc" recipients via configuration.
+  - Ensure certain recipients always receive emails, such as administrators, audit logs, or monitoring addresses.

+- **Customizable Middleware Pipeline:**
+  - Utilize a middleware pipeline similar to Laravel's HTTP middleware, but for outgoing emails.
+  - Add, remove, or reorder middleware to control the processing of emails.

+- **Custom Middleware Support:**
+  - Create your own middleware to implement custom logic for outgoing emails.
+  - Modify email content, set headers, add attachments, or perform any email transformation needed.
+  - Middleware can inspect emails, log information, or integrate with other services.

 > **Important Note:**
 >